astrophys/learning_nlp/README.md

 ### Author : Ali Snedden
 ### License : GPL-3, NLTK code covered by Apache License 2.0
 ### Date : 29-feb-2024
-These are my notes reading the NLTK book online.
+These are my notes on learning natural language processing (NLP).
+It includes notes from reading the NLTK book and other resources online.

  It also contains the  code from the book

 ### Install and Run